 Addiction and Low-Conflict Divorce

 Low-conflict divorce may be possible for you and your ex.
 However, it usually requires both parties to be committed to cooperation.
-If you and your spouse choose Collaborative Divorce and its resources and can meaningfully participate throughout the process, you may be able to develop terms to lower the conflict surrounding the substance abuse.
+If you and your spouse choose Collaborative Divorce and its resources and can meaningfully participate throughout the process, you may be able to develop terms to lower the conflict surrounding substance abuse.
 You may also be able to use Divorce Mediation to negotiate and settle your terms without going through a hearing.
 However, the success of these methods depends heavily on the parties and their ability and willingness to cooperate.

 Contact an Experienced Wisconsin Divorce Attorney